jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 ###Run Customized Feed Widget

-The `/js/main.js` file builds the page from all of the partials.
+The `app.js` file builds the page from all of the partials.
 Simply follow the README to run your widget locally.

 !!!
-NEED TO ADD README.
+NEED TO ADD README and link to it
+!!!

+!!!
 Include link to developer guide article and demos page in readme.
 !!!